Apply to the BFA in Acting at The University of Texas at Austin

 Overview

 The Bachelor of Fine Arts in Acting seeks to prepare students with fundamental training and the education necessary for an acting career.
-This unique four-year program combines courses in stage acting with innovative training in devised work, film and television.
-Our professional faculty of working artists address past, present and anticipated trends in a professional actor’s career.
+This unique four-year program combines courses in stage acting with innovative training in voice-over and narration, film and television.
+Our faculty of professional working artists equip students with the skills needed to navigate current industry expectations, as well as to anticipate future trends in a professional actor’s career.

 Application Procedures

-All applicants must submit a freshman university application via ApplyTexas or Common App.
+All applicants must submit a freshman university application via Common App.
 This university application will include:

 For a full list of application requirements, please visit the Office of Admissions website.

-• All applicants will submit a video prescreen audition.
-Select applicants may be invited to attend an in-person or virtual callback audition
+Applicants will be required to submit the prescreen materials listed below.
+Select applicants may be invited to attend an in-person or virtual callback audition.

-• NOTE: headshot does not have to be a professional headshot.
+• Headshot - this does not have to be a professional headshot.
 It can be a clear image taken on your mobile device.

 View this video in Vimeo.